 K. Dawn Grapes

 Dr. Grapes is a board member of the North American British Music Studies Association.
-She served as President of the Rocky Mountain Chapter of the American Musicological Society (2014–5) and Immediate Past President (2015–6).
+She served as President of the Rocky Mountain Chapter of the American Musicological Society (2014–5), as well as Immediate Past President (2015–6).
 She is a former board member of the Rocky Mountain Chapter of the College Music Society and former representative to its National Student Advisory Council.
 She is also a member of the Renaissance Society of America, the British Flute Society, the American Recorder Society, and the National Flute Association.
-She is the program notes writer for the Colorado Bach Ensemble and hosts a "Composer Talks" series for the Fort Collins Symphony.
+Dr. Grapes is the program notes writer for the Colorado Bach Ensemble and hosts a "Composer Talks" series for the Fort Collins Symphony.
 She is also an active performer on the flute and piccolo along the Colorado Front Range.